OpenEmpiresProject/OpenEmpires/README.md

 setx VCPKG_ROOT "D:\Projects\openEmpires\vcpkg\vcpkg"
 ```

-> NOTE: Using setx will not update current session, a shell/IDE restart will be required after above.
+> Note: Using setx will not update current session, a shell/IDE restart will be required after above.
+> Note: Above example assumes pip installations were done globally (from a shell with admin rights)

 ### Building the Project